nehcney/Database-Project/README.md

 ## Summary
 I completed this project as a means to practice creating complex data structures (for this project I implemented a multimap BST class) as well as efficient searching and sorting algorithms.
 In order to properly implement the database system, I built a simple set of C++ classes:
 - **MultiMap :**  A binary search tree that accepts multiple values for each key.
+We use a BST instead of a hash table because our queries always return a range of results (eg. all entries with names between Bob and Marsha).

     ![image](https://cloud.githubusercontent.com/assets/15008279/17835963/27985d84-6737-11e6-99e5-1e511d25955b.png)
 - **Database :**  A simple database that contains three primary data structures: